IMDb-API/IMDbApiLib/README.md

 # IMDbApiLib
-The IMDb-API is a web service for receiving movie, serial and cast informations.
+The IMDb-API is a web service for receiving movie, serial and cast information.
 APIs results is a JSON and includes items such as movie specifications, images, posters, trailers, ratings, Wikipedia page content and more.
 [IMDb API](https://imdb-api.com)

 ## Nuget
 Install from Nuget using the command: **Install-Package IMDbApiLib** View more about that here:  https://nuget.org/packages/IMDbApiLib